Osvic1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0.Prints "Hello, World", followed by a new line to the standard output 1.displays confused smiley
+0.Prints "Hello, World", followed by a new line to the standard output \n 1.Displays confused smiley \n
-2.Display content of /etc/passwd file
+2.Display content of /etc/passwd file \n
+3.Display content of two files \n